SAP/spartacus-docs/_pages/fsa/fsa-spartacus-roadmap.md

 If you have technical questions, you can get in touch with us on [Stack Overflow](https://stackoverflow.com/questions/tagged/spartacus-storefront).

-For non-technical questions and roadmap feedback, you can reach us on our #help-fsa channel of [Slack workspace](https://join.slack.com/t/spartacus-storefront/shared_invite/zt-jekftqo0-HP6xt6IF~ffVB2cGG66fcQ) over channel: *#help-fsa*.
+For non-technical questions and roadmap feedback, you can reach us on our *#help-fsa* channel of [Slack workspace](https://join.slack.com/t/spartacus-storefront/shared_invite/zt-jekftqo0-HP6xt6IF~ffVB2cGG66fcQ).

 ## Features Planned for Version 2.0 / February 2021